 - In the past, we have provided comments to the Federal Deposit Insurance Corporation ("FDIC") on proposed modifications to Section 19 to narrow the circumstances under which the FDIC's written consent is required to hire individuals with minor criminal offenses.
-Recent revisions to Section 19 have helped ease restrictions but more can be done. - In 2020, JPMorgan Chase hired more than 2,100 people with criminal backgrounds about 10 percent of new hires in the US whose history had no bearing on the requirements of the job they were seeking.
-And with a workforce of more than 30,000 in New York State, the firm is always in need of top local talent to fill open positions.
+Recent revisions to Section 19 have helped ease restrictions, but more can be done. - In 2020, JPMorgan Chase hired more than 2,100 people with criminal backgrounds about 10 percent of new hires in the US whose history had no bearing on the requirements of the job they were seeking.
+And with a workforce of more than 30,000 in New York State, the firm is always in need of top local talent to fill open positions. - Last year, JPMorgan Chase launched the Second Chance Business Coalition, co-chaired by our Chairman and CEO Jamie Dimon, which has grown to 40 large companies, many based in New York, to expand hiring and advancement practices for people with criminal records within their companies.